frankban/django-endless-pagination/doc/twitter_pagination.rst

 That's all.
 See the :doc:`templatetags_reference` to improve the use of included templatetags.

-It is possible to set the bottom margin used for pagination on scroll (default is 1 pixel).
+It is possible to set the bottom margin used for :ref:`pagination on scroll<javascript-pagination-on-scroll>` (default is 1 pixel).
 For example, if you want the pagination on scroll to be activated when 20 pixels remain to the end of the page:

 .. code-block:: html+django